nahidbinashraf/An-Online-Examination-System-Project/Readme.txt

 This application is fully responsive.

 Database : There is two file of the databse .
+Also you can restore database using only bak file.

+Note : For VS2019 or later please open the project and run view in browser.
+And change the connectionstring in webconfig based on your DB connection

+Admin UserName: Admin@gmail.com
+Password: 12345